Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Spotted something cool in Royal Match.md

 ######

-Here’s how it works:
+Hereâ€™s how it works:
-🎯 You activate a token before starting a level.
+ðŸŽ¯ You activate a token before starting a level.
-🎯 Beat the level → your event rewards are doubled.
+ðŸŽ¯ Beat the level â†’ your event rewards are doubled.
-🎯 Each attempt costs 1 token.
+ðŸŽ¯ Each attempt costs 1 token.

 Why I like it:
-✅ Adds a layer of strategy — players think twice before wasting attempts.
+âœ… Adds a layer of strategy â€” players think twice before wasting attempts.
-✅ Creates urgency to win (don’t waste the multiplier).
+âœ… Creates urgency to win (donâ€™t waste the multiplier).
-✅ Easy to monetize — sell tokens in bundles, or use them as event rewards.
+âœ… Easy to monetize â€” sell tokens in bundles, or use them as event rewards.

-It’s a clever way to amplify event engagement while introducing a new consumable resource into the loop.
+Itâ€™s a clever way toÂ amplify event engagementÂ while introducing a new consumable resource into the loop.

-👉 Would you use this type of multiplier mechanic more for monetization or as a reward driver in your game?
+ðŸ‘‰ Would you use this type of multiplier mechanic more forÂ monetizationÂ or as aÂ reward driverÂ in your game?

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)